montyaggie/tamufeed.js/README.md

 tamufeed.js works by initializing service connection, when the document object model is ready.
-Then it pulls feeds, models data, sorts entries & puts a view into the stage element on the page.
+Then it pulls feeds, models data, sorts entries, and prints a view into the stage element on the page.

 ## Feed Types

-We retrieve news feeds from Google, recognizing [microformats](http://microformats.org/) such as calendar items in every entry's `content` part.
+We retrieve news feeds from Google, recognizing [microformats](http://microformats.org/), such as calendar items, in every entry's `content`.

 ## How to use